All Episodes

 When you can't get somebody on the original crime, you set up a perjury trap.

-And Mueller wants Trump to make, you know, to go into the as if he's not been busy to recount, you know, his conversations with Comey about Flynn.
+And Mueller wants Trump to make, you know, to go into the, as if he's not been busy to recount, you know, his conversations with Comey about Flynn.

 And that's just one of, you know, 50 areas he's supposed to recollect.

-And God forbid, if Donald Trump gave a single version with one iota difference than that of, say, James Comey, BFF of Robert Mueller, who set the trap by leaking, we believe may have even committed a crime,
+And God forbid, if Donald Trump gave a single version with one iota difference than that of, say, James Comey, BFF of Robert Mueller, who set the trap by leaking, we believe may have even committed a crime, privileged information, government property, to not one person as he testified to, but three people.

 He thinks he's being clever.